kisixing/LUNA/README.md

 <div align="center">English | <a href="./README-zh_CN.md">简体中文</a></div>

-## What is Landing?
+## What is LUNA?

-Landing is a template built by Ant Motion's motion components.
-It has a rich homepage template, downloads the template code package, and can be used quickly.
-You can also use the editor to quickly build your own dedicated page.
+LUNA is an openEHR based CIS(Clinical Information System) development platform.
+It has a rich component repository:archetype,template,user interface,query,storage and so on.

 <div align="center">
   <a href="https://landing.ant.design/edit">Go Editing 📝</a>